 8 Conclusions

+8.4 Interim conclusions for KI#4 5GC Reliability

+8.4.1 Principles for Service Context Transfer

 For Key issue#4 solution(s) shall be developed and evaluated based on to the following principles:

 1. Specify service based procedures for service context transfer from one NF/NF service instance to another NF/NF service instance from a different vendor.
 This is for services in all major NFs (such as SMF, PCF, etc.).